aphexlog/ZorpSh/README.md

 # ZorpSh

-A lightweight interactive shell with an intergalactic theme.
+A lightweight interactive shell with an intergalactic theme and built-in AI assistant capabilities.

 ## About

-ZorpSh is a custom REPL (Read-Eval-Print Loop) shell that provides command-line functionality with a unique space-themed interface.
-It aims to be responsive and fun to use while maintaining a clean, distinctive aesthetic.
+ZorpSh is a completely free AI assistant-enabled shell alternative to zsh.
+This custom REPL (Read-Eval-Print Loop) shell provides command-line functionality with a unique space-themed interface.
+It aims to be responsive and fun to use while maintaining a clean, distinctive aesthetic, while giving you the power of AI assistance right in your terminal.

 ## Features

+- Built-in AI assistant for command help and natural language interactions
 - Custom command parsing and execution
 - Command history and navigation
 - Distinctive space-themed interface
 - Lightweight and fast operation
+- Free alternative to traditional shells like zsh with modern AI capabilities

 ## Installation